xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions.md

 </td><td>

-Relative to the current website folder, default `sidebar-category-doxygen.json`<!-- -->.
+Relative to the current website folder.

 </td></tr>